Inside: Stickers, crowns, recess fun & other creative and fun ways to celebrate birthdays at school without food (and that kids will love!).

 12. Pass out goodies

-Bring non-food treats for the class, like stickers, small toys, pencils, or temporary tattoos.
+Bring non-food items for the class from the dollar store, like stickers, small toys, pencils and pencil toppers, or temporary tattoos.

 13. Show and tell